offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ## Overview and Founding Philosophy

-The Tinker-Priests stand as [[Valdris]]'s most influential techno-religious order, bridging the gap between spiritual devotion and mechanical understanding.
-Neither purely scientists nor simple clergy, they represent a unique fusion of faith and engineering that emerged in the decades following the [[Timeline|Great Silence]].
+The Tinker-Priests stand as [Valdris](Valdris.md)'s most influential techno-religious order, bridging the gap between spiritual devotion and mechanical understanding.
+Neither purely scientists nor simple clergy, they represent a unique fusion of faith and engineering that emerged in the decades following the [Great Silence](Timeline.md).

-Founded in 47 AS by a coalition of scholars, craftsmen, and mystics, the order arose from a simple yet profound revelation: the [[Architect Ruins]] were not merely advanced technology but sacred texts written in brass and crystal.
+Founded in 47 AS by a coalition of scholars, craftsmen, and mystics, the order arose from a simple yet profound revelation: the [Architect Ruins](Architect%20Ruins.md) were not merely advanced technology but sacred texts written in brass and crystal.
 Where others saw abandoned machinery, the first Tinker-Priests perceived divine scripture awaiting translation.

-This founding philosophy—that understanding leads to enlightenment and that the [[Architects]] left their knowledge as a test of worthiness—has guided the order for eight centuries.
+This founding philosophy—that understanding leads to enlightenment and that the [Architects](Architects.md) left their knowledge as a test of worthiness—has guided the order for eight centuries.
 They believe that through patient study, careful maintenance, and spiritual devotion, humanity can ascend to the Architects' level of understanding, perhaps even earning their return.

 ### Core Tenets

 The Tinker-Priests follow five fundamental principles known as the **Brass Doctrines**:

-1. **The Doctrine of Sacred Mechanism**: Every [[Architect Ruins|Architect]] device is a prayer made manifest, deserving reverence and study
+1. **The Doctrine of Sacred Mechanism**: Every [Architect](Architect%20Ruins.md) device is a prayer made manifest, deserving reverence and study
 2. **The Doctrine of Patient Understanding**: Knowledge cannot be rushed; true comprehension requires generations of accumulated wisdom
-3. **The Doctrine of Harmonic Unity**: All [[Architect Ruins|Architect]] technology is connected, forming a single, divine machine spanning the continent
+3. **The Doctrine of Harmonic Unity**: All [Architect](Architect%20Ruins.md) technology is connected, forming a single, divine machine spanning the continent
 4. **The Doctrine of Earned Ascension**: Through understanding the Architects' works, humanity can transcend its limitations
-5. **The Doctrine of Preservation**: To damage or destroy [[Architect Ruins|Architect]] technology is the highest blasphemy
+5. **The Doctrine of Preservation**: To damage or destroy [Architect](Architect%20Ruins.md) technology is the highest blasphemy

 ---